cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 That last one might look familiar.
 Therein, the features we chose (still arbitrarily, really) are called "radial basis functions" (among other names).

-We've loosely examined when we change the language through which we can express our model.
+We've loosely examined what happens when we change the language through which we articulate our model.
 Next, what if we changed the size of its vocabulary?

 First, let's backtrack, and try 8 of these radial basis functions instead of 20.